3.16 Provisions, Contingent Liabilities & Contingent Assets

 The Company periodically assesses the financial reliability of the counter party, taking into account the financial condition, current economic trends, & analysis of historical bad debts & ageing of accounts receivable.
 Individual limits are set accordingly.

 An impairment analysis is performed at each reporting date on an individual basis for major clients.
-In addition, a large number of minor receivables are grouped into homogenous groups & assessed for impairment collectively.
+In addition, a large number of minor receivables are grouped into homogeneous groups & assessed for impairment collectively.
 The calculation is based on exchange losses historical data.
 Also, the Company does not enter into sales transaction with customers having credit loss history.

 (ii) Liquidity risk: